 It is often the case that a single product will use several different patents.
 There are several approaches that can be used to resolve these issues.
 An overall royalty can be divided among individual patent owners on the basis the relative value of each patent (decided by negotiation or by arbitration), a simple allocation based upon the number of patents (used in some patent pools), or by another method.
 In some UK cases, Courts have required the division to be made before the compulsory license can be used.
 This will in some cases delay the availability of the compulsory license.
-A better system is to place the total royalty payments into an escrow account and have the money be divided by the various patent owners until they can resolve the issue of the appropriate division of the royalties.
+A better system is to place the total royalty payments into an escrow account and have the money be divided by the various patent owners when they can resolve the issue of the appropriate division of the royalties.
 It is recommended that the various patent owners be asked to negotiate between themselves, and failing to reach a voluntary agreement upon the division, to enter into arbitration, with the cost of the arbitration paid by the various patent owners.
-Alternatively, the government could resolve the issue on behalf of the patent owners is presented (below) for two fixed dose combination ARV products that use patents from various parties.
+Alternatively, the government could appoint a panel of experts to resolve the issue on behalf of the patent owners.